exabrial/logback-jms-appender/README.md

 # Logback JMS Appender
 Provides a way to send all your logback messages over JMS to a queue!
 Take advantage of reliable messaging and buffering already built into your app and use it for logging.
+Bridges `YourApp->ActiveMQ` (or your server's JMS provider)

 This plugin performs a JNDI lookup to a JMS connection factory.
 It requires at least Java EE 7.